 - NOTE: Large organizations who have been in operation for many years are NOT included in this program, for example: MPR, Medtronic, American Refugee Committee, The Bush Foundation, etc. That said, it is hard to adequately define every possible startup configuration so we welcome you to contact us with questions if you have an opportunity you would like to pursue.

 What criteria should I look for in an internship?

 If you are planning on finding your own internship, look for startups or entrepreneurial organizations, companies and/or individuals seeking creative solutions to problems or untapped business opportunities.
-Internship sites must be able to demonstrate capacity to provide a stable, well-supervised, quality learning experience for the student and commit to providing Macalester with comprehensive feedback on the work of the student, and compliance with Fair Labor Standards Act (FLSA) guidelines.
+Internship sites must be able to demonstrate capacity to provide a stable, well-supervised, quality learning experience for the student, commit to providing Macalester with comprehensive feedback on the work of the student, and comply with Fair Labor Standards Act (FLSA) guidelines.
 Internships that will not be considered for funding include any that are: paid, virtual, unsupervised, or largely independent; owned or operated by immediate family members; or involved with direct proselytizing for religious work or for a political campaign.